8 What Else Can I Do Now to Be Prepared?

 Be the Student Director

-Shadow your or another music teacher; organize the music library; make concert programs, set up equipment.
+Consider shadowing your, or another, music teacher, work on organizing the music library, make concert programs, and/or help set up equipment.

 Participate in All Things Extra-Curricular